juc096/ece_140a_final_mvp/Report.md

 2. Michael is a part time stay at home dad and part time soccer dad.
 He lives an active lifestyle in Sacramento.
 He spends his days shuttling children to and from school activities.

+3. Daniel is a single man with his elderly father to take care of.
+Considering he has no additional assistance, it’s common for him to leave his father in the car while he shops for groceries or other errands.
+He is often worried about unexpected health concerns that may arise while he is away.

+4. Janice loves her cats and dogs, and would frequently adopt strays from the streets.
+Her primary concern is that there are times where she has to leave her pets in her car.
+She leaves the AC on, but she’s worried about the case where her AC might malfunction one day.

+The persona for our potential customers follow these four types.
+Type 1, the customer with no free time and energy due to work, and is afraid of an accidental mishap.
+Type 2, the customer who has more time that can be dedicated towards their children.
+Type 3, the customer that wants to better take care of their elderly family members, and/or disabled family members with specialty features.
+Type 4, the customer that wants to take care of their pets.

 ## Costumer Discovery – Interviews, Job Stories, and Journey Map

+Using these four types, we have cosntructed a Journey Map in response to our MVP.
+![Journey Map] (jmap.png)

 ## Economics – Predicted Costs & Revenue Streams